 It follows that the ALAC supports the option to amend the Applicant Guidebook and program Terms & Conditions to state that resolution of string contention via private resolution, where a party is paid to withdraw, is disallowed and where determined as such would lead to the application for that applied-for string not proceeding.
-We also support the option that future base Registry Agreement should include a provision that states that if a registry operator is shown to have taken part in a private resolution for their given string, it may result in the forfeiture of that TLD.
+We also support the option that the future version of the base Registry Agreement should include a provision that states that if a registry operator is shown to have taken part in a private resolution for their given string, it may result in the forfeiture of that TLD.

+The ALAC does not believe increasing application fees is an optimal way to deter applications with the intent of profiting from a private resolution because it would directly impact the ability of others, namely applicants from the Global South, those applying for Applicant Support etc.

 Having said this, the ALAC is mindful of the complications in taking the approach of allowing some forms of private resolutions but not others.
-Further careful considerations by the ICANN Community is needed to formalise a coherent list of criteria against which actions taken by applicants in contention sets can be assessed for permissibility.
+Further careful consideration by the ICANN Community is needed to formalise a coherent list of criteria against which actions taken by applicants in contention sets can be assessed for permissibility.
 Greater effort and more resources would need to be put towards effective guidance and navigation for applicants in contention sets in voluntary private resolution attempts, including allowable Change Requests, throughout the application process.
 Resources would also need to be invested into monitoring and evaluating the parties’ actions post-delegation.
 An appropriately skilled and representative panel of evaluators may be needed to conduct the assessments, especially where clarity of the list of criteria is considered insufficient.

 Role of Application Comment

-The ALAC supports the WG’s preliminary recommendations 2.3.c 1 to optimize the mechanisms and system for Application Comment and 2.3.c.2 for ICANN to be more explicit in the Applicant Guidebook on how public comments are to be utilized.
+The ALAC supports the WG’s preliminary recommendations 2.3.c.1 to optimize the mechanisms and system for Application Comment and 2.3.c.2 for ICANN to be more explicit in the Applicant Guidebook on how public comments are to be utilized.

 In pursuit of fairness, we are supportive of the idea of limiting the comment period for CPE to run parallel to the Initial Evaluation comment period.
-We also think it is appropriate to allow applicants an additional but limited period of 7 days after the close of a 60-day public comment period strictly to enable applicants to respond to comments if they so choose.
+We also think it is appropriate to allow applicants an additional but limited period of 7 days after the close of a 60-day public comment period strictly to enable applicants to respond to late comments if they so choose.

 Change Requests